 Dog bites are a common personal injury with more than 4.5 million people reporting bites and attacks each year across the country.
 Most dog bite victims are unprepared to defend against dog attacks, leaving them in a vulnerable position.
 Even letter carriers who are trained to defend against dog attacks and often carry pepper spray to fend off aggressive dogs, frequently find themselves on the wrong end of a dog attack.
 Dog attack lawyers want to remind you that dogs can attack people of any age, but children, who are especially vulnerable in dog attacks, are attacked more often than other age groups.

 Pennsylvania dog bite law can be complicated and there are a number of factors that affect a dog bite victim’s potential recovery.
 This is why it is important to find an attorney who is experienced with dog bite and dog attack cases in order to secure a full and fair recovery.
 See below for important facts related to recovery options.

-- Violations of laws – When a dog owner is in violation of Pennsylvania dog laws at the time the dog bite or dog attack occurs, he or she may be liable for injuries and damages in addition to medical bills.
+- Violations of laws: When a dog owner violates Pennsylvania dog laws at the time the dog bite or dog attack occurs, he or she may be liable for injuries and damages in addition to medical bills.
 This commonly happens when dog owners permit their animals to roam freely on public property with no leash.